Dance World Cup – 2025 Rules – Updated September 2024

 KDPDD – Children Duet/Trio Pas de Deux/Trois

-12.3 Your uploaded music can have up to 5 seconds extra in silence time before or after the track.
+11.2 Your uploaded music can have up to 5 seconds extra in silence time before or after the track.
 This does not mean 5 seconds of extra music.
-The following extra time is allowed on the music tracks that are submitted on the DWC entries system:

-13.1 The time penalties are only for entries that do not use music for the performance “a cappella” The start of the timing of the dance is determined either by the first movement of the dancer(s) or the beginning of the music, which ever is first, up to the last movement of the dancer(s) or the ending of the music, whichever is last.
+12.1 The time penalties are only for entries that do not use music for the performance “a cappella”.
+The start of the timing of the dance is determined either by the first movement of the dancer(s) or the beginning of the music, whichever is first, up to the last movement of the dancer(s) or the ending of the music, whichever is last.

 E.g. If a competitor takes 21 seconds to put a prop on stage and 21 seconds to remove the prop from the stage they will receive a 10 point penalty.

-15.1 The judging panel at the DWC Finals will consist up of internationally acclaimeddancers, dance teachers or registered adjudicators.
+14.1 The judging panel at the DWC Finals will consist of internationally acclaimed dancers, dance teachers or registered adjudicators.
 Each class will be judged by 3 members of this judging panel.
 At a DWC qualifier, at least one DWC judge appointed by Head Office, will be present.

-15.3 The following judging criteria will be applied to qualifiers and the finals from 2024 (for a breakdown of the scoring please see ATTACHMENT 2):
+14.4 The following judging criteria will be applied to the qualifiers and the finals (for a breakdown of the scoring please see ATTACHMENT 2):

 CRITERIA POINTS